A human rights group isn't happy Apple stores some iCloud keys in China now

 iCloud is used to store data like photos, contacts, calendar entries, documents, and other files synchronized across Apple devices like MacBooks and iPhones.
 Such storage and sync services -- along with social networks, email services and photo-sharing sites -- mean much of our most personal data is now stored far away from our own laptops and phones.

-In February, Apple started storing encryption keys for iCloud data in China with a third-party company, though Apple said at the time it'll maintain control and only provide access to data in response to valid legal requests.
+In February, Apple started storing encryption keys for iCloud data in China with a third-party company, Guizhou Cloud Big Data, in response to new legal requirements.
+The decision wasn't made lightly, and Apple was very clear about the change, Apple said in a statement:

+"China recently enacted laws requiring that cloud services offered to their citizens be operated by Chinese companies and that Chinese customers' data be stored in the country.
+While we advocated against iCloud being subject to these laws, we were ultimately unsuccessful.
+Our choice was to offer iCloud under the new laws or discontinue offering the service.
+We elected to continue offering iCloud as we felt that discontinuing the service would result in a bad user experience and less data security and privacy for our Chinese customers," Apple said.

+"We have been very transparent with our customers about this change.
+Beginning in early January and over the course of eight weeks, a series of emails and push notifications have informed all of our Chinese customers of the transfer and provided them with maximum flexibility to make changes," Apple added.
+Customers can opt out of using iCloud, Apple said, but so far "more than 99.9% of iCloud users in China have chosen to continue using the service."

 Amnesty International, a nonprofit advocate of human rights, said it's launching a social media campaign to pressure Apple to protect privacy, timing the effort to a visit by Tim Cook to China.
 It accused Apple of putting profits before people but didn't offer any specific advice about how to handle Chinese legal requirements beyond disclosing risks to customers.